-In addition to dismissal following a disciplinary process, an employer may unilaterally terminate employment for reasons such as the employee being ill or injured or unable to work (despite treatment) for a period of 12 consecutive months where the employee has an open-term contract.
-In these cases, an employer must give at least 45 days' notice to an employee on an open-term contract.
+In addition to dismissal following a disciplinary process, an employer may unilaterally terminate employment for reasons such as the employee being ill or injured or unable to work (despite treatment) for a period of 12 consecutive months where the employee has an indefinite term contract.
+In these cases, an employer must give at least 45 days' notice to an employee on an indefinite term contract.
 Employers must also generally pay severance to employees who have worked for them for 12 months or more (broadly half a month's pay for each completed year of employment), unless both parties have contributed to the unemployment insurance fund.

 Termination on the grounds of redundancy is possible.
-Employers seeking to make redundancies of two or more employees are required to draft a "labour usage plan", consult with the trade union (if any) on the plan, and file the plan with the local labour authority.
-Each redundant employee who has worked for the employer for 12 months or more is entitled to a redundancy allowance equating to at least two months' pay.
+Employers seeking to make redundancies of two or more employees are required to draft a "labour usage plan", consult with the trade union on the plan, and file the plan with the local labour authority.
+Each redundant employee who has worked for the employer for 12 months or more is entitled to a inbrief redundancy allowance equating to at least two months' pay.
+Under the new regime, regardless the number of employees terminated on the grounds of redundancy, the above process shall be followed.